Concepts#

 • Stage: a portion of the plan separated by a network boundary from other parts of the plan.
 A plan contains one or more stages, each separated by network boundaries.

-• Task: a unit of work in a stage that executes the inner plan in parallel to other tasks within the stage.
-Each task in a stage executes a structurally identical plan in different worker, passing a task_index as a contextual value for making choices about what data should be returned.
+• Task: a unit of work in a stage that executes a plan in parallel to other tasks within the stage.
+Each task in a stage runs on a different worker with its own plan variant — pre-specialized at planning time for the subset of data it is responsible for.

 • Network Boundary: a node in the plan that streams data from a network interface rather than directly from its children nodes.